 Life insurance provides financial coverage for the family in the event of a death or illness of the family breadwinner.
 By allowing members to purchase life insurance from Account 2, it will help the members to augment their EPF savings to provide for themselves and their family in times of need.

+Extending insurance coverage to B40 through Perlindungan Tenang by providing a 1-to-1 subsidy for the premiums paid by this group.
 The industry together with its stakeholders have been embarking on various educational and awareness programmes for the Rakyat to encourage the take up of insurance and takaful products among the B40.

-On 24 November 2017, Bank Negara Malaysia together with the insurance and takaful industry launched Perlindungan Tenang - Mampu & Mudah initiative to expand insurance and takaful solutions targeted at the B40 segment.
+Perlindungan Tenang - Mampu & Mudah initiative to expand insurance and takaful solutions targeted at the B40 segment.
 These products are also intended to be suitable for the general public who are not currently covered by any form of insurance or takaful protection.
 The guiding principles for these products are that they are affordable, easily accessible and provide a simple claims process.

 The support from the Government is important to empower the B40 group to take the first step to introduce financial planning in their families.

-This support could be in the form of a subsidy for the premium of a Perlindungan Tenang – Mampu & Mudah plan for a limited period of time, say 2 years.
+Perlindungan Tenang – Mampu & Mudah plan for a limited period of time, say 2 years.
 This will provide an opportunity for the B40 group to appreciate the importance of life insurance protection (particularly if the insured member or family receives a claim) and to continue with the insurance after the 2-year period.

 Recognising that premium affordability is key, we further propose that the Government provides a 1-to-1 subsidy for the premiums paid by this group of Rakyat therefore bringing down the effective cost to them to below RM0.50 per day.
 This can be introduced on a phased in approach.
 For a start, the 1-to-1 subsidy could be given to 10% of the lowest poverty household in Malaysia or those who receive subsidy under the Bantuan Sara Hidup scheme.

 This subsidy could be granted on a voluntary basis.
-For instance, an individual under the Bantuan Sara Hidup scheme can select whether or not he/she wishes to purchase Perlindungan Tenang – Mampu & Mudah
+For instance, an individual under the Bantuan Sara Hidup scheme can select whether or not he/she wishes to purchase

-If the premium for this individual (and his household) is RM100 per annum; the insurance premium payable by this family will be RM50, and the RM50 could be deducted from the Bantuan Sara Hidup disbursement.
-The balance of RM50 will be supported by the Government.
+If the premium for this individual (and his household) is RM100 per annum; the insurance premium payable by this family will be RM50, and the RM50 could be deducted from the

-Ultimately, it is hoped that through the Government’s support in pushing the B40 segment to take up Perlindungan Tenang – Mampu & Mudah protection plans for themselves and their families, it would help to materialize the nation’s aspiration of insuring 75% of the population.
+Perlindungan Tenang – Mampu & Mudah protection plans for themselves and their families, it would help to materialize the nation’s aspiration of insuring 75% of the population.

-To waive the Service Tax for group insurance schemes by encouraging higher take-up rates by the employers, for the benefit of their employees
+To waive the Service Tax for group insurance schemes by encouraging higher take-up rates by the employers, for the benefit of their employeesBased on published statistics, less than half of employees is being covered by any form of group insurance.

 This leaves a significant insurance gap that needs to be closed, in order to extend the insurance safety net to as many Malaysians as possible.
 This is especially true for the B40 group.
 Studies have shown that the B40 group is under-protected.
 In urban areas such as Kuala Lumpur, 88% of non-B40 working age population have insurance and takaful coverage, compared to 30% among the B40.
-In the less urban states such as Sabah, a similar pattern is observed, with 30% of non-B40 having insurance and takaful relative to 19% among the B401.
+In the less urban states such as Sabah, a similar pattern is observed, with 30% of non-B40 having insurance and takaful relative to 19% among the B40

 Typically, group insurance is a cheaper form of insurance compared to individual insurance, due to the associated large underlying volume, and it comes with simpler (or no) underwriting.
 This is an ideal form of safety net to be extended to the B40 group.
 Under the existing tax regime, the premiums for group insurance schemes are subject to the Service Tax of 6%.
 This results in costlier premiums which may not be affordable for some employers, especially the SMEs.